1999 Edwin F. Ullman Award

 1976 Outstanding Contributions to Clinical Chemistry

-Norman G. Anderson will receive the 1976 AACC Award for Outstanding Contributions to Clinical Chemistry, sponsored by the Ames Co., at the 28th National Meeting of the AACC.
+Norman G. Anderson will receive the 1976 the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Contributions to Clinical Chemistry, sponsored by the Ames Co., at the 28th National Meeting of the ADLM.
 This will be the 25th year that this award has been given.

 Dr. Anderson is a native of Davenport, Washington, and obtained his B.A., M.A., and Ph.D. degrees from Duke University.
 His research interests are many, a basic one being the description of cell function and cell pathology at the molecular level.
 He has been concerned with the development of some of the instrumentation and separations systems required for this purpose, including the zonal ultracentrifuge (1955–1968), high-pressure chromatography for nucleic acid derivatives and urinary constituents, development of large-scale continuous-flow-with-banding ultracentrifuges for the large-scale purification of influenza and other viral vaccines (1964–68), development of the gemsaec computer-interfaced centrifugal analyzer (1968–71); development of methods for protein concentration dependent on the Mazur effect (1973–74); and development of cyclum systems for cyclic affinity chromatography (1972–74).
 The gemsaec has become a valuable and unique tool in the clinical laboratory.
 A miniaturized version, which occupies only one cubic foot, was developed for NASA’s Skylab program.